There's no getting around it, we all need to go. And who wants to trek across a muddy field in the rain? Check out Steph's best camping loos...

 The larger companies like Campa and Thetford manufacture this but you can buy suitable toilet paper cheaper if you hunt around.

-A simple bucket or folding portable camping toilet uses biodegradable bags which can be disposed of in a normal rubbish bin.
+A simple folding portable camping toilet or a bucket camping toilet uses biodegradable bags which can be disposed of in a normal rubbish bin.
 However a flushing portable toilet takes a little more work to empty.
 When you notice the bottom reservoir getting full you’ll know it’s time.

 Separate the top and bottom tanks.
 Carry the bottom tank to the waste disposal area; use a trolley if it’s heavy.
 Don’t be shy, everyone has to do it!